alxn/alxn.github.io/_posts/2016-12-03-2-algorithms.md

 YEARS to discover.
 You are attempting to stand on the shoudlers of giants, not grow the height of a giant.

+For example, the [8-queens][] puzzle was first published in in 1848.
+Franz Nauck published the first solutions in 1850.
+In 1874,
+S. Gunther proposed a method using determinants to find solutions.
+In 1972, Edsger Dijkstra used this problem to illustrate the power of what he called structured programming...
+You have 15 minutes.

 Do not just memorise this.
 Actually understand the solution in your own terms.
 Consider understanding it, then coming back to code the problem later, so that you test that understanding.